yawpitchroll/www.yawpitchroll.com/content/posts/the-35-words-you-need-to-python/index.md

 That can be a bit abstract and hard to wrap your head around at this point, though.
 For now just know that OBJECTs tend to fall into three main categories.

 VALUE
-: An OBJECT that represents a single, concrete _thing_; for the purposes of this discussion what that thing actually _is_ is irrelevant, but as an example, `4` is a VALUE of the [**int**][int] (short for _integer_ type) and `hello` is a VALUE of the [**str**][str] (short for _string_) type.
+: An OBJECT that represents a single, concrete _thing_; for the purposes of this discussion what that thing actually _is_ is irrelevant, but as an example, `4` is a VALUE of the [**int**][int] (short for _integer_) type and `hello` is a VALUE of the [**str**][str] (short for _string_) type.
 These are both examples of _primitive_ types, which have a single meaningful value, but there are also _composite_ types for describing things the meaning of which is defined by more than one _attribute_.
 A real-world example would be a rectangle, which cannot be defined without both height and width.
 As you'll see below three special KEYWORDs all behave like VALUEs, though as before you cannot change their meaning.

   [int]: https://docs.python.org/3/library/functions.html#int "Read about the int type"
   [str]: https://docs.python.org/3/library/functions.html#func-str "Read about the str type"

 COLLECTION
-: An OBJECT that groups together or contains other OBJECTs; there are _many_ different types of COLLECTION in Python, but for the moment all we care about is that a COLLECTION _contains_ zero or more OBJECTs.
+: An OBJECT that groups together or contains other OBJECTs; there are _many_ different types of COLLECTIONs in Python, but for the moment all we care about is that a COLLECTION _contains_ zero or more OBJECTs.
 For example the statement `[2, 3, 4]` creates a COLLECTION of the type [**list**][list] that holds three VALUEs inside of it.
 A COLLECTION can contain _any_ OBJECT, so you can _nest_ a COLLECTION inside another COLLECTION.

   [list]: https://docs.python.org/3/library/stdtypes.html#list "Read about the list type"